plank/snapshots/README.md

 Once the installation has completed, to begin using the package:

 1. Make all migrations for versioned content implement `Plank\Snapshots\Migrator\SnapshotMigration`.
-2. Make all models representing versioned content implement `Plank\Snapshots\Contracts\Versioned` and use the `Plank\Snapshots\Concerns\AsVersionedContent` trait.
+2. Make all models representing versioned content implement `Plank\Snapshots\Contracts\Snapshotted` and use the `Plank\Snapshots\Concerns\AsVersionedContent` trait.
-3. Make all models that are not versioned, but have a relation to versioned content use the `Plank\Snapshots\Concerns\InteractsWithVersionedContent` trait.
+3. Make all models that are not versioned, but have a relation to versioned content use the `Plank\Snapshots\Concerns\InteractsWithSnapshottedContent` trait.
 4. Create a middleware to set the active version of your app based on the request.

 Middleware example: